Vampire-Chan/Guard-The-AREA/README.md

   - `name`:  A unique identifier for the area.
 Example: "MichaelHouse", "NooseHQ".
   - `model`:  Specifies the guard type to be spawned in this area.
 This must correspond to an entry defined in `Guards.xml`.
+  - `respects`: Specifies if to respect the Player - Franklin, Michael or Trevor or all.
+ANY is for Player of any kind, and their names explicitly respects them only.

 #### SpawnPoint Attributes